VATS lobectomy: For lung cancer

 VATS lobectomy is the same as lobectomy performed via thoracotomy in that the pulmonary artery, pulmonary vein, and bronchus to the involved pulmonary lobe are individually dissected, ligated and divided.
 Generally, endoscopic stapling devices are used to ligate and divide the vessels and the bronchus however conventional suture material can also be used.
 During VATS lobectomy, the structures being operated on are not directly visualized with the naked eye but are visualized solely with a rigid thoracoscope.
 A camera attached to the thoracoscope transmits the image to a video screen, which allows surgeons and assistants to observe the flow of the operation.
 Surgical specimens are placed into a water-tight bag and removed from the chest without morcellization (i.e. breaking up the specimen into small pieces before removal); this prevents seeding of the VATS incisions with tumor cells and allows for an intact specimen for pathology examination and cancer staging.
 Removal of lymph nodes from the mediastinum is not compromised by VATS and remains a cornerstone of the surgical therapy of lung cancer.
 Visualization is enhanced due to the magnification afforded by the fiberoptic thoracoscope and a 30-degree angle of visualization aids in looking around corners.
 However, because the incisions are too small to allow passage of the surgeon's hands into the thorax, the surgeon's tactile input is compromised.
 VATS operations rely on a thorough understanding of pulmonary anatomy to allow for strategically placed incisions (usually 3–5 incisions total).
 The main advantages of VATS over thoracotomy are that major muscles of the chest wall are not divided and rib spreaders that can lead to rib fractures or costovertebral joint pain are not used.
 This results in a hospital length of stay after VATS lobectomy generally reported to range from 3–5 days, or roughly half that for lobectomy via thoracotomy.
+Currently, researchers are studying the effectiveness of erector spine plane blocks (ESPBs), a regional pain control method where a needle is placed using ultrasound between spinal muscles and vertebrae and analgesic is injected to block nerve signaling and reduce pain.
+This is done without entering the epidural space.
+Though more research is needed, current reviews suggests that ESPBs are as effective at reducing opioid use and hospital length-of-stay as epidural injections without the not-well tolerated side effects of epidural anesthesia.